stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

       name: my-github-secret
 ```

-## .kubernetesIgnore file
+## .kubernetesignore file

-In a GitHub repository root or in the `data.path` directory which is specified in the config map of `spec.packageFilter.filterRef` described above, you can have `.kubernetesIgnore` file to specify patterns of files and/or subdirectories to ignore when the subscription processes and applies Kubernetes resource from the repository.
-You can use the `.kubernetesIgnore` as fine-grain filters to selectively apply Kubernetes resources.
-The pattern format of the `.kubernetesIgnore` is the same as `.gitignore`.
-If `data.path` is not defined in the config map of `spec.packageFilter.filterRef`, the subscription looks for `.kubernetesIgnore` in the reporitory root.
-If `data.path` is defined, it looks for `.kubernetesIgnore` in the `data.path` directory.
-It currently does not support `.kubernetesIgnore` in any other directory.
+In a GitHub repository root or in the `data.path` directory which is specified in the config map of `spec.packageFilter.filterRef` described above, you can have `.kubernetesignore` file to specify patterns of files and/or subdirectories to ignore when the subscription processes and applies Kubernetes resource from the repository.
+You can use the `.kubernetesignore` as fine-grain filters to selectively apply Kubernetes resources.
+The pattern format of the `.kubernetesignore` is the same as `.gitignore`.
+If `data.path` is not defined in the config map of `spec.packageFilter.filterRef`, the subscription looks for `.kubernetesignore` in the reporitory root.
+If `data.path` is defined, it looks for `.kubernetesignore` in the `data.path` directory.
+It currently does not support `.kubernetesignore` in any other directory.